Eligibility & Application

 The residency program participates in the Personnel Placement Service at ASHP Midyear Clinical meeting.
 Interested candidates are encouraged to participate to learn more about the program and meet our representatives.
 Given the COVID-19 pandemic, interviews are tentatively scheduled onsite, and interviews may transition to a virtual platform.

 Selection is through the National Matching Services.
-Once you are matched with Houston Methodist, you will receive an offer letter to sign and return to the respective residency program director.
+Our National Matching Service code is 637455.
+Once you are matched with Houston Methodist Hospital, you will receive an offer letter to sign and return to the respective residency program director (RPD).